-Professional nursing practice is built on the foundation of a baccalaureate education, which integrates the liberal arts and sciences with professional knowledge, skills and values.
-Professional nursing practice in a dynamic health care environment is independent and collaborative.
+Professional holistic nursing practice is built on the foundation of a baccalaureate education, which integrates the liberal arts and sciences with disciplinary knowledge, skills, and values.
+Professional nursing practice in a dynamic health care environment is independent, collaborative, evidence-informed, interdisciplinary, and interprofessional.
+Professional nurses are committed to self-care, reflective learning, contemplative practice, and scholarly inquiry.